 Semi-automatic machines are the next step up, and can still be found at a reasonable price while increasing your labeling ability by as much as 500%.
 These machines usually require that you load the containers and labels first, and then press a pedal or switch to advance the machine through the process.

 Fully automatic labeling machines can take up a significant amount of space and may require a pack-out table to prevent overflow.
-However, if you do not have room for all of these components, or your current assembly line is not compatible to feed into a specific in-line machine, you may have to opt for a different type of system.
+If you do not have room for all of these components or your current assembly line is not compatible to feed into a specific in-line machine, you may have to opt for a different type of system.

-You will also need to keep in mind your companies's current abilities and avoid over-buyng.
+You will also need to keep in mind your companies' current abilities and avoid over-buying.
 There is no sense in purchasing the fastest, newest labeling machine on the market if the rest of your production process is not fast enough to keep up with it.
 Instead, focus on finding a labeling machine that will meet your current needs and leaves plenty of room for you to scale up progressively, but won't put a strain on your operation financially.

 The best labeling system is the kind that helps you reach your goals while maintaining a high return on investment.
 If your new machine is compatible with your assembly line and is able to immediately help you ramp up your labeling operation to see returns, you will continue to see positive results.
 Shop around and compare prices before committing to a purchase, and avoid burdening yourself with a system that is too big or expensive for your needs.